 What other activities have you been involved in at WVU?

 At WVU, I am in Phi Sigma Pi National Honor Fraternity and have recently been elected into the position of historian.
-I am also a student ambassador for the Eberly College and work for the Center for Black Culture and Research.
+I am also a student ambassador for the Eberly College and work for the Center for Black Culture.
 These activities along with the leadership position have allowed me to grow and become more involved in my Morgantown community, my hometown community and other communities.
 I have also become more goal-oriented and continue to strive for more.

 What is your most memorable or favorite WVU experience so far?
 Why?